AV306/autocounter/README.md

 2. set the environment variables `DISCORD_TOKEN` and `TARGET_CHANNEL_ID` with your user account token and ID of the target counting channel respectively.
 3. start the bot with ```python main.py```
 4. enjoy!

+Note that the script will exit if the bot sends a wrong count.
+If this happens, submit an issue with the log file.

 ## experiments